kdoore/CS2335-Gitbook/number_game.md

 ###Questions
 Can you extend this program:
 - Use User-Interface Text GameObjects for player prompts?
-- Implement count and maxCount variables to insure the computer doesn't always win the game.
+- How can we add a counter to limit the number of computer attempts so that the player can also win the game?
 - Check for `plus-one` type errors: does our method insure that the endpoints of the range can be selected as valid selections?
 Is integer division adversely impacting our program?
 If our range of numbers is 1 to 4, and we select number 4, what is the progression of values for: min, max, guess, and input

 | Min | Max | Guess | Input |